Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **Trusted 3rd Party** : all organizations place their trust in a single 3rd party
   - **SAML** (Security Assertion Markup Language) : Attestation model built upon XML to share federated identity management information.
   It is a standardization of the SSO process.
-  - **OpenID** : Open standard and decentralized protocol to authenticate users in a FIM system.
+  - **OpenID and OAuth** : Open standard and decentralized protocol to authenticate users in a FIM system.
   Users log to an Identity Provider (for ex Google) and use that account to authenticate on cooperative websites.
+  OpenID handles the authentication, and OAuth handles the authorization.

 ### Access Control